 Siblings in the school

-Commitment to Saltwater Waldorf School (*please see below)
+Commitment to Comox Valley Waldorf School (*please see below)

 Families will be contacted shortly after Step 4 to learn if they are accepted.
-Students will begin attending Saltwater Waldorf School as arranged with the class teacher.
+Students will begin attending Comox Valley Waldorf School as arranged with the class teacher.
 Preschool students will learn of their acceptance by mid to late March.